SWM G01

-The SWM G01 is a compact crossover SUV that is manufactured by the Chinese manufacturer SWM (automobiles) of Brilliance Shineray.
+The SWM G01 is a compact crossover SUV that is manufactured by the Chinese manufacturer SWM Motors of Shineray Group.
 The SWM G01 debuted in April 2018 in Italy, and was launched on the 2018 Beijing Auto Show in China.

 In Italy, Cirelli Motor Company sells the G01F under the name Cirelli 3 Sport.

 Overview

 The power of the SWM G01 comes from a 1.5-litre turbocharged engine developed by Brilliance, capable of producing 156 hp and a top speed of 180 km/h.
 In terms of the chassis, the G01 features front and rear independent suspension.
 Prices of the G01 ranges from 79,900 yuan to 147,900 yuan.

 The model name is an obvious reference to BMW X3 (G01), which, for the Chinese market, is made by SWM's joint venture partner, Brilliance, through another of its joint venture, BMW Brilliance.